 The contribution to the digitization of the educational sector is not only a noble act, it’s also an extremely thought-out, promising, and profitable one.
-The market of e-learning solutions is growing by leaps and bounds, attracting the attention of learners, entrepreneurs, organizations, and sponsors.
+The market for e-learning solutions is growing by leaps and bounds, attracting the attention of learners, entrepreneurs, organizations, and sponsors.
 Thus, if you have a great design to create a website like Сoursera or Udemy and need assistance from an experienced software vendor, contact us to discuss your project.

 MVP is a rather powerful tool, yet it’s often underestimated.
 We highly recommend not skipping the creation of the MVP version of the product since it allows you to test the market, target audience, and chosen business model in a cost-efficient way, enables you to launch the solution faster, and helps identify the weaknesses in core functionality before investing in a full-fledged product with costly extensive functionality.